Robert-van-Engelen/Forth850/README.md

 ### CHECK-NAME
 _c-addr u -- c-addr u_
-check if name is valid
+check if name is valid;
-may throw -16 "attempt to use a zero-length string as a name" may throw -19 "definition name too long"
+may throw -16 "attempt to use a zero-length string as a name";
+may throw -19 "definition name too long"

     : CHECK-NAME